alexduarte23/sred/README.md

 ## How To Use

 In [example](./examples/train_and_test.ipynb) you can find a working example written as a jupyter notebook.
-    - To run the example you need to install jupyter and gdown:
+- To run the example you need to install jupyter and gdown, and run the notebook app (you may also need to first logout of your OS account for the jupyter command to work).

         $ pip install notebook gdown
+        $ jupyter notebook

 More succinctly, to **prepape the model** with your data you should:
 1. Import SelfReDepth